 This rice dish is typically served with stewed beef or lamb as well as roasted or stewed chicken with the usual Persian spice mixture called advieh and saffron.
 A side of yogurt or fire-roasted pickled eggplants (

-There are a few variations to this dish and the fava beans can be replaced with lima beans and the herbs can be expanded to include parsley, cilantro, fenugreek leaves as well.
+There are a few variations to this dish; the fava beans can be eliminated or replaced with lima beans.
+The herbs can also be expanded to include parsley, cilantro, fenugreek leaves.

 Shiveed Baghaleh Polo